 BART’s primary goals for the proposed extension to Livermore include the following:

 The San Francisco Bay Area Regional Rail Plan (2007) recommends the extension of BART service to Livermore, recognizing it as a logical terminus of the system.
 Travel demand has continued to grow along the corridor, contributing to traffic congestion.
 The parking lots at the existing Dublin/Pleasanton BART Station fill up early.

 The proposed project is the extension of BART to Isabel Avenue.
 The “Keep BART on I-580 Initiative”, adopted by Livermore’s City Council in 2011, calls for a second Livermore station in the vicinity of Greenville Road.
 The currently proposed project does not preclude the Greenville extension, which may be considered at a later time.

 In addition to studying the proposed extension of conventional (or full) BART service to Isabel, BART also developed conceptual plans for three alternative transit modes/technologies.
 These alternatives to the proposed project include:

 BART’s project-level EIR evaluates the environmental impacts of these three alternatives, in addition to the extension of full BART service to Isabel Avenue.
-In contrast to BART’s EIR, the City’s program-level EIR will evaluate implementation of the Isabel Neighborhood Plan, including land use development and construction of associated improvements to public infrastructure within the Plan Area.
-The City’s Isabel Neighborhood Plan will be based on the extension of conventional BART service ("Full BART"), not the other alternative modes of transit.
+In contrast to BART’s EIR, the City’s program-level EIR evaluated implementation of the Isabel Neighborhood Plan, including land use development and construction of associated improvements to public infrastructure within the Plan Area.
+The City’s Isabel Neighborhood Plan is based on the extension of conventional BART service ("Full BART"), not the other alternative modes of transit.

 BART to Livermore Project Costs and Funding